Using anti-squeezed Schr\"odinger cat states for detection of a given phase shift: Optical scheme

 where $\hat{a}$ denotes the annihilation operator and \(\delta_0\) is a dimensionless displacement parameter that scales with the bright-port coherent amplitude \(\sqrt{N}\) acting on the phase:

 Here \(N\) is the mean photon number impinging on the phase-shifting element(s).

 A schematic diagram of the interferometric scheme considered here is shown in Fig.~\ref{fig:principal-scheme-two-optical-losses} (top).
 We start with the SC state in Eq.~\eqref{std_cat}.
-We then apply an anti-squeezing operation and inject the resulting state into the interferometer.
+We then apply an antisqueezing operation and inject the resulting state into the interferometer.
 The output state is measured using a photon-number-resolving (PNR) detector.

 We account for optical loss by introducing two ``loss'' blocks in the diagram, placed before and after the interferometer and characterized by quantum efficiencies $\eta_1$ and $\eta_2$, respectively.
-The first block accounts for losses introduced by the anti-squeezer as well as coupling (input) losses of the interferometer.
+The first block accounts for losses introduced by the antisqueezer as well as coupling (input) losses of the interferometer.
 The second block accounts for the interferometer output losses and the finite quantum efficiency of the photodetector.
-We model optical loss using the standard effective beam-splitter model \cite{Leonhardt_PRA_48_4598_1993}.
+We model optical loss using the standard effective beam splitter model \cite{Leonhardt_PRA_48_4598_1993}.

-It is shown in App.~\ref{app:two-seq-phot-loss} that this optical scheme is equivalent two the simpler one with the single source of losses located before the interferometer, see Fig.~\ref{fig:principal-scheme-two-optical-losses} (bottom), and with the following effective parameters:
+It is shown in Appendix~\ref{app:two-seq-phot-loss} that this optical scheme is equivalent two the simpler one with the single source of losses located before the interferometer, see Fig.~\ref{fig:principal-scheme-two-optical-losses} (bottom), and with the following effective parameters:

 In the Sec.\,\ref{sec:losses-on-sc-state-wigner-func} and Sec.\,\ref{sec:phot-stat} we will use this effective model.